Fed is winning against inflation, official says

 Waller avoided giving a timeline for possible interest rate reductions.
 He said the timing and magnitude of the reductions will depend on inflation and other economic data.

 Additionally, he noted a shift in the Fed’s approach, from one focused on fighting inflation to a more balanced one.
 The central bank, he indicated, now has to strive not only to keep inflation low but also to keep unemployment low.
-That change suggests the Fed could cut rates quickly if the economy or hiring slows in the coming months.
+That change suggests the Fed might cut rates quickly if the economy or hiring slows in the coming months.

 “Today, I consider that the risks to our employment and inflation goals are closely balanced,” he said.